dragomano/Light-Portal/docs/src/plugins/manage.md

 ---
-description: Description of the plugin management page
+description: Description of the plugin management area
 order: 1
 ---